Importance of Safe MRI Access in Cochlear Implants: Dr. Nancy M. Young

 I have been using the SYNCHRONY since it was commercially approved by the FDA in 2015.
 We strongly recommended it to all patients for whom we know future MRIs will be necessary.
 I like the design of the space that contains the SYNCHRONY’s diametric magnet.
 It is housed in the undersurface of the device.
 So, it is well protected from external trauma.
-In our experience the diametric magnet housed on the undersurface of the SYNCHRONY solves the magnet movement/displacement/pain/anxiety issues reported in the literature.
-No headwrap makes the work flow much easier.

 Prior to the introduction of the MEDEL SYNCHRONY in 2015, all MRI of CI recipients were scheduled with sedation or general anesthesia at our hospital.

 I have not yet had to remove a SYNCHRONY magnet for any reason.
-I am very glad to learn that MED-EL’s bench testing reveals that many removals and replacements may be done without damage, as this will an important long-term advantage for some recipients, including those whose future need for serial MRI is unknown at time of implantation.
+I am very glad to learn that MED-EL’s bench testing reveals that many removals and replacements may be done without damage, as this will be an important long-term advantage for some recipients, including those whose future need for serial MRI is unknown at time of implantation.

 Clinical Research: MRI with SYNCHRONY in Children

 In 2020, we published our MRI experience with the SYNCHRONY with a diametric magnet in place.
 This publication is available open access in Laryngoscope: Impact of Cochlear Implant With Diametric Magnet on Imaging Access, Safety, and Clinical Care.
 Young et al. 2020.